isomerpages/mlaw-corp/news/speeches/_posts/2017-06-28-Keynote-Address-by-Guest-of-Honour-Senior-Minister-of-State-for-Law-and-Finance-Ms-Indranee-Rajah-at-the-3rd-ICC-Asia-Conference-on-International-Arbitration.md

 ---
-layout: post
-title: Keynote Address by Guest of Honour Senior Minister of State for Law and Finance Ms Indranee Rajah at the 3rd ICC Asia Conference on International Arbitration
+title: 'Keynote Address by Guest of Honour Senior Minister of State for Law and Finance Ms Indranee Rajah at the 3rd ICC Asia Conference on International Arbitration'
 permalink: /news/speeches/keynote-address-by-guest-of-honour-senior-minister-of-state-for-
 breadcrumb: Speeches
-collection_name: news

 ---

 28 Jun 2017 Posted in [Speeches](/news/speeches)